-Virtual College
+Distance Education/Virtual College

 It is the aim of Jackson State's Virtual College to deliver quality, college-level instruction in the distance education environment.
 Distance education is defined as instruction that takes place outside the traditional classroom.
-This means of instruction allows for the greatest degree of flexibility in scheduling for the student but demands that the student be responsible for keeping deadlines and completing assignments on schedule.
-The Virtual College offers classes through the following three delivery methods: College-By-Media, Online Web Based, and Interactive Television.
+This means of instruction allows for the greatest degree of flexibility in scheduling for the student but demands that the student be responsible and self-motivated for keeping deadlines and completing assignments on schedule.
+The Distance Education/Virtual College offers classes through the following delivery methods: College-By-Video, Online Web-Based, Hybrid Web-Enhanced, and Interactive Television.
+Jackson State also offers online recordings of some traditional classroom lectures.
 All course work taken by distance education is accredited and accepted by Jackson State to meet degree requirements and is transferable to other institutions.
-Students register for Virtual College classes as the same time as traditional classes and fees are considered the same as other Jackson State classes.
+Students register for Distance Education/Virtual College classes at the same time as traditional classes, and fees are the same as for other Jackson State classes